germanfr/watermark-cinnamon/README.md

 Please, do not post issues in the comments of the Cinnamon Spices website because it doesn't have a notification system and I rarely see it.

+## Contributing
+Contributions are welcome, also in form of translations.
+Please, submit pull requests [to the repository][repo] not the spices repository, which is only a distribution channel (not even a mirror).
+What is in there is automatically generated and overwritten.

 ## License
 This extension is free software and it's licensed under GPL3.
 You should have received an unobfuscated copy of the source code.
 If you don't, you can get it on [https://github.com/germanfr/watermark-cinnamon][repo].